nvkv/nvkv.github.io/cv/index.md

 - Developed a number of iOS applications: Carmindy, Game Gazing, DJ Sasha
 - Developed an “S-presso” web framework for Microlisp and the company’s website
 - Participated in the development of the Microlisp language (standard library, few improvements in the VM and compiler)
-- Intranet tools development and support (i18n backend, data backends for Carmindy, Game Gazing, etc.)
+- Internal tools development and support (i18n backend, data backends, etc.)

 ### Info-telecom Ltd., Perm (January 2008 — May 2009)
 PHP/.NET Developer

-- Developed server software for the file sharing network called “Herabora”
+- Developed backend software for the file sharing network called “Herabora”
 - Partner system’s code support

 ### URALSTROYPROJECT Ltd., Perm, <http://uralstroyproject.ru> (June 2006 — January 2008)